ErilovNikita/ha-domru/README.md

 Currently, you can obtain basic information on contracts connected to your personal account: Agreement Number, Balance, Tariff, etc.

+> [!CAUTION]
+> The integration is currently development and is not stable.
+Numerous issues and bugs may during use.
+Functionality limited depending on your authentication method or region.
+If you discover bugs please create `Issue` to expedite development process.

 > [!WARNING]
 > This integration is NOT official, and does not pretend to be.
 This integration is being developed solely for personal use and uses only publicly available endpoints.